decred/dcrdocs/docs/governance/consensus-rule-voting/consensus-rules-voting.md

 ## Tracking Vote Progress

-[voting.decred.org](https://voting.decred.org) is an official website set up to track the progress of upgrading and voting.
+An offial website, [voting.decred.org](https://voting.decred.org), has been set up to track the progress of upgrading and voting,

 ---